serodriguez68/deep-learning-cheatsheet/notes/Volume 1 - Supervised Deep Learning/Part 2 - Convolutional Neural Networks (CNN)/1-intuition.md

 (number of feature detectors).

-#### Clipping of negative values in the feature maps (ReLU layer)
+#### 1.1 Clipping of negative values in the feature maps (ReLU layer)

 Clipping of negative values in the __feature maps__ is done at the output of each convolution layer by using a non linear activation function.
  - Clipping = map negative values to 0 or something close to 0.

-Typically a __ReLU activation function__ is used on each cell of the feature map.
+Typically, a __ReLU activation function__ is used on each cell of the feature map.
 However, other functions like __Sigmoid__ or a __Parametrized RelU (PReLU)__ (aka Leaky ReLU) can also be used.

+ __Why do we need this?__ It has been observed experimentally that, if the nonlinear clipping operation is removed, the system performance drops by a large margin.
 The mathematical grounding of why this is needed is complicated and beyond the scope of this summary.
-It has been observed experimentally that, if the nonlinear clipping operation is removed, the system performance drops by a large margin.

 An intuitive (non-precise) explanation of why this is needed is because we want a system architecture that promotes __feature detectors__ to learn weights that __ACTIVATE__ (i.e. go positive) when a feature is detected.
 With this in mind,